cmda-bt/fe-course-21-22/week-1.md

 ### In-class exercises

-* Desk research about Progressive Enhancement (document these findings in github)
+* Desk research about Progressive Enhancement
 * Document your findings in the repo (Progressive Enhancement)
 * Write down all your resources in APA format - please use a apa generator
 * Create Folder structure for your Front-end feature